gabrielepompa88/pyBlackScholesAnalytics/README.md

 # Contents:

-The current version (0.0.1) of the package features the following sub-packages:
+The current version (0.0.1) of the package features the following components:

 - `options`: definitions for `EuropeanOption` abstract base-class as well as `PlainVanillaOption` and `DigitalOption` derived classes